Ch'orti’ Interpreters and Translators: A Quick Guide

 Erratic weather patterns, such as repeated droughts and destructive storms, have devastated subsistence farming across the Ch'orti’ region, now known as the Dry Corridor of Guatemala.
 The Ch'orti’, whose livelihoods depend heavily on small-scale agriculture, have seen their corn and bean crops, essential staples for many families, fail to grow repeatedly.
 This disruption has threatened their food security and consequently led to widespread hunger and malnutrition.

-In addition to these environmental hardships, the Ch'orti’ also face deep-rooted political and social issues.
+Besides these environmental hardships, the Ch'orti’ also face deep-rooted political and social issues.
 They have long experienced land conflicts, political repression, and violence, all of which are tied to their history of dispossession and systemic exclusion.
 Moreover, weak legal protections and limited access to justice continue to expose communities to risk and exploitation.

 The Roles And Importance Of Ch'orti’ Interpreters